Enda McNulty

-Enda McNulty (born 1977) is a Gaelic footballer who played at senior level for the Armagh county team, during which time he won an All Star Award.
+Enda McNulty (born 1977) is a performancer coach and former Gaelic footballer.

+He played at senior level for the Armagh county team, and won an All Star Award.
 He played football with his local club Mullaghbawn Cúchullain's in Armagh and at senior level for the Armagh county team from 1996 to 2010.
-He earned his first and only All-Ireland medal in 2002, the same year in which he won his All Star award.
-He is also a sports psychologist.
+He earned his only All-Ireland medal in 2002, the same year in which he won his All Star award.

+He is currently a performance coach.
+He has worked with athletes and teams including the Leinster and Ireland rugby teams.

 Playing career

 Born in Mullaghbawn, McNulty played for Mullaghbawn alongside his brother Justin in his early years.
 Following a move to Dublin, he later played for Ballyboden St Enda's and Na Fianna.
 He made his debut on the Armagh senior inter-county in 1996, and helped them to their first All-Ireland title in 2002, when they defeated Kerry in the final.
 He won his only All Star for his efforts that season.